math2001/FileManager/README.md

 - Open terminal from Sublime Text (which one(s), it's up to you, just have a look in the settings)

-##### But, here's the main reason: I personally uses this package, and I hate when things don't go as well as they could.
-So, you can be sure that this package is 100% optimized for *speed*.
+## "Spirit"

+This package has as a target to be 100% optimized.
+There shouldn't be 2 commands when can do the job.
+You can hide the command you don't use (please submit an issue to let me know if it's the case), there is an auto completion system, and, finally, I use it, so I'm able to see a fair bit of the bug, and I correct them (:smile:).

-**This plugin is in development.
+**Although, remember that this plugin is in *development*.
 It means that there is probably some bugs.
 If it's the case, please log an issue [on the github  issue tracker](https://github.com/math2001/FileManager/issues)**

 ## Docs

-The docs are a work in progress, but there's a few useful infos about the `fm_create` command escpecially (the one to create/open file/folder).
+The docs are a work in progress, but there's a few useful infos about the `fm_create` command especially (the one to create/open file/folder).
 They're simply on the [github wiki](https://github.com/math2001/FileManager/wiki). **Go have a quick look, you won't regret it** :smile:

 ## Installation